Kirtland Temple: Shifting ownership

 In 1880, the RLDS Church began the Kirtland Temple Suit, in an attempt to gain clear legal title to the temple.
 The court opinion stated that the RLDS Church was the lawful successor of the original church, but ultimately dismissed the case.
 Although the case had no legal bearing, the RLDS Church secured ownership of the temple through adverse possession by at least 1901.

 The local RLDS congregation met in the building on a regular basis for Sunday worship until the 1950s.
 Due to preservation concerns, a new church was built across the street (for the congregation) and the temple saw more direct management and funding from the world church.
 Until early 2024, the building was used for approximately 50 to 60 worship services, classes, retreats and other special events throughout the year primarily by various Latter Day Saint denominations.

 Unlike the later built Nauvoo Temple, the Kirtland Temple was never destroyed or burned down.
 The same stones from the original construction are still in place.
-Although the majority of church members left the Kirtland area for Missouri in 1838, the Kirtland Temple was never completely abandoned by the church.
 From its inception to the present day, it has always been operated by a group that can trace their origins to the Latter Day Saint movement.
 It has been a place of worship and a symbol of the movement since it was dedicated in 1836.

 Community of Christ owned and operated the Kirtland Temple for more than 140 years.
 The LDS Church and Community of Christ announced on March 5, 2024, that ownership of the site had transferred to the former as part of a $192.5 million acquisition of historic sites and objects.
 Negotiations between the two churches began in 2021.
 The transfer included a number of other historical items and buildings, including the Community of Christ visitors' centers in Kirtland and Nauvoo, Nauvoo historic sites like the Red Brick Store, Nauvoo House, Mansion House, and Smith Family Homestead, as well as several artifacts, such as a Bible used by Joseph Smith in the Joseph Smith Translation of the Bible, the original door to Liberty Jail, and several other items and manuscripts.
 This followed earlier transfers of historic property from Community of Christ to the LDS Church, including the Joseph and Emma Smith home in Kirtland and properties in Missouri in 2012, and the printer's manuscript of the Book of Mormon in 2017.